-Note: the following desktops are remote desktops and users need to connect with their PC / Mac.
+Note: the following desktop is a remote desktop and users need to connect with their PC / Mac.
 ACT supports the services, but do not provide the personal desktop hardware.

 The Linux Desktop service uses NoMachine NX to provide access to Linux desktop environment software running on a set of servers, via client software running on office desktop computers.